JosephBARBIERDARNAL/autoSHARE/docs/about.md

 # SHARE
 ***

-> *"The Survey of Health, Ageing and Retirement in Europe (SHARE) is a research infrastructure for studying the effects of health, social, economic and environmental policies over the life-course of European citizens and beyond"*
+> *"The Survey of Health, Ageing and Retirement in Europe (SHARE) is a research infrastructure for studying the effects of health, social, economic and environmental policies over the life-course of European citizens and beyond"* [from SHARE's website](https://share-eric.eu/)

 Key numbers: